Ningde Fujian, China Travel Guide

 Ningde cuisine draws its character from the region's diverse geography: a long coastline with abundant seafood, and a mountainous interior with a wealth of forest ingredients.

-Min cuisine preserves natural taste through steaming, boiling, and light stir-frying.
-Red yeast rice (红糟 - hóngzāo) is a signature ingredient.
+Min cuisine preserves natural taste through steaming, boiling, and not heavy stir-frying.
+Red yeast rice (红糟 - hóngzāo) is a defining ingredient.

 Heavy emphasis on extremely fresh seafood.
 Dishes are often simply prepared (steamed, boiled, stir-fried) to feature natural flavors.
 Specialties fish balls, fish noodles, seaweed dishes.